Skip to main content

 Laban (لبن)

-Laban is a refreshing yogurt drink that is popular in Oman and other parts of the Middle East.
-It's made by diluting yogurt with water and sometimes adding salt or mint.
-Laban is a cooling and hydrating drink, especially during hot weather.
+Laban is a yogurt drink popular in Oman and across the Middle East.
+It's made by thinning yogurt with water, sometimes with a little salt or mint added.
+Cooling and hydrating, it's especially welcome in hot weather.

 Ingredients: yogurt, water, salt, mint (optional)